Hurricane Bawbag: England and Wales

 The storm had a significant impact on parts of the North of England.
 There was flooding in Cumbria near Windermere, which left some cars adrift in water.
 High winds prompted the cancellation of train services as far south as Newcastle.
 In North Yorkshire heavy rain and snow melt combined to cause widespread flooding in Swaledale leading to closure of several roads and the partial collapse of the bridge over the River Swale at Grinton.
 A search and rescue helicopter from RAF Kinloss was scrambled to rescue those caught in the flooding.

 Storm conditions and heavy rain hit Wales, while hurricane-force winds were confined to the northern regions.
 Aberdaron, on the tip of the Llŷn Peninsula, recorded a gust of 81 mph, which was the highest for the country.
 In Swansea, winds of up to 70 mph were reported.
 Flood alerts were also issued for several rivers in Wales due to the high rainfall.

 Scandinavia

 The Swedish Meteorological Institute issued a class two warning.
 In Gothenburg, roads and some cellars were submerged, and the Älvsborg Bridge and Götatunneln were closed due to high winds.
 The winds damaged structures and left over 14,000 customers without power.

 Aftermath

 Over 70,000 Scottish customers remained without electricity on 9 December, and by 10 December that number had dropped to 2,000.
-Several schools were shut for a second day, including all schools in Orkney, Caithness and the north coast of Sutherland in the Highlands, while some schools were closed in Aberdeenshire, Angus, Argyll and Bute, Shetland, Stirling and the Western Isles.
+Several schools were shut for a second day, including all schools in Orkney, Caithness and the north coast of Sutherland in the Highlands, while some schools were closed in Aberdeenshire, Angus, Argyll and the Isle of Bute, Shetland, Stirling and the Western Isles.